Jobs

 Jobs indicate the exit code of a job run failure when it exits.
 This information is available in the job run's lifecycle detail field.
 This is supported for all job runs including bring your own container job runs.

-If you are observing that the exit code you know the job run failed with isn't correctly indicated, likely the exit code isn't being propagated correctly.
+If you're observing that the exit code you know the job run failed with isn't correctly indicated, likely the exit code isn't being propagated correctly.

 Some common mistakes are:

-• If you are using a shell script as an entry point start other files to run (other python files), then the shell script must capture the exit code from the internal file execution, then subsequently exit the shell script with the captured exit code.
+- If you're using a shell script as an entry point start other files to run (other python files), then the shell script must capture the exit code from the internal file execution, then later exit the shell script with the captured exit code.

 Job Run Invalid Entry Point